MikePacey/Lancaster-HEC/docs/intro.rst

 The service combines what was the previously separately supported services for local high performance computing (HPC) users and the local High Energy Physics research group (GridPP).
-The combined facility offers 16,000 cores, 71TB of aggregate memory, 24 NVidia V100 GPUs, 8 NVidia L40 GPUs, 230TB of GPFS-based filestore for general use and 10PB of Ceph-based filestore for GridPP data.
+The combined facility offers 17,500 cores, 57TB of aggregate memory, a range of NVidia GPUs, 230TB of GPFS-based filestore for general use and 10PB of Ceph-based filestore for GridPP data.

 The cluster operating system is Rocky Linux 8, with job submission handled by